Updated November 29, 2025, Feb2/26

 (ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something – observing my sadness – other than the delay in getting over grief )

-mechanically observing this problem I can’t solve now (sad) until I’ve seen enough and then moving on to what I can solve now or to observing something else that leads to me to what I can solve/do now, since I’m still alive.
+mechanically observing this problem I can’t solve now (sad) until I’ve seen enough and then moving on to what I can solve now or to observing something else that leads me to what I can solve/do now, since I’m still alive.

 Step 3

-If not, my true response will come in.
 For example: I return to whatever I was doing before the psr’s came in.

 Or: I notice that a small sadness sometimes brings thoughts of death and a big sadness doesn’t.
-So it’s not how strong my sadness is that triggers the thought of death.
+So it’s not how strong my sadness is that triggers the thoughts of death.
 It’s how much I think I can control my sadness.
 Big sadness I can’t control so I don’t try; little sadness I think I can control so I do try.
 Either way, I need to b and c that thought of controlling sadness.

 Or, put all that simple quiet relief together, and even more times it happens, and I have a life I might want to live for now.
 So what next to do with that life, since I am, after all, still in it?

-Or: I’m just relieved, that by myself, I finally stopped with b and c that uncontrolled momentum of negative thoughts and feelings, alternating with positive thoughts and feelings of ending the negative momentum on one try.
+Or: I’m just relieved, that by myself, I finally stopped, with b and c, that uncontrolled momentum of negative thoughts and feelings, alternating with positive thoughts and feelings of ending the negative momentum on one try.

 Or: I don’t want to stop my movement toward anything because I was distracted by a psr like death.
 I want to stop because stopping is my true response.
 That looks hard to do.
 But what choice do I have if I’m still in life in this moment.
-Still being here means I want to move toward something in this short time ahead of me, this moment.
+Still being here means I want to move toward something in this short time ahead of me, in this moment.

 Postscript